HeartSaVioR/spark-sql-kafka-offset-committer/README.md

-# Kafka Offset committer for Spark structured streaming
+# Kafka offset committer for Spark structured streaming

 [![CircleCI](https://circleci.com/gh/HeartSaVioR/spark-sql-kafka-offset-committer/tree/master.svg?style=svg)](https://circleci.com/gh/HeartSaVioR/spark-sql-kafka-offset-committer/tree/master)

-Kafka Offset committer helps structured streaming query which uses Kafka Data Source to commit offsets which batch has been processed.
+Kafka offset committer helps structured streaming query which uses Kafka Data Source to commit offsets which batch has been processed.

 This project is inspired by [SPARK-27549](https://issues.apache.org/jira/browse/SPARK-27549), which proposes to add this feature in Spark codebase, but the decision was taken as not include to Spark.
+You can call this project as a "follow-up" of SPARK-27549.
+This project is also inspired by [Spark Atlas Connector](https://github.com/hortonworks-spark/spark-atlas-connector) - SAC leverages Scala reflection to extract topic information from query execution.
+Kafka offset committer uses the same approach to extract Kafka parameters.
+Credits to everyone involved SPARK-27549 & SAC.

 ## Supported versions